-- Simple applications: such applications only offer basic features and do not require integration with third-party tools or backend infrastructure.
+- Simple applications only offer basic features and do not require integration with third-party tools or backend infrastructure.
 They use a system design without customized graphic elements.
 Development usually takes up to 100 hours for one platform.
 An example is Mountimer for the iPhone and Apple Watch.

 How to Start Developing

 This depends on the possibilities each client brings and the project's degree of preparedness.
 Usually, we provide an initial rough estimate for you to know whether you can afford to run the project financially.